Thornbury, Victoria: Urban structure

+Economy

+The main commercial area in Thornbury is the High Street shopping strip, centred on Thornbury Village.
+Smaller shopping precincts are to be found on sections of St Georges Road, Wales Street and Station Street.
+The Northcote Pottery, founded in 1897 at Clyde Street, was closed in 2007.

 Thornbury has a long line of industry near Dundas Street (the border between Thornbury and Preston) and Station Street.
 It consists mainly of warehouses and scrap metal yards, with a few metal recycling centres and factories.